 Margaret has three options in how she pays for her accommodation costs.
 She can pay a RAD, as a lump sum upfront, a DAP, or a combination of the two.

-Margaret will also pay a $10 daily Additional Wellbeing Services fee, and an Extra Services fee because she has chosen to move into a room with extra service status at The Lodge.
+Margaret will also pay an Extra Services fee because she has chosen to move into a room with extra service status at The Lodge.

 For more information on Residential Care costs and how they apply to your individual situation, you can visit the My Aged Care website by clicking here, or speak with your financial advisor.